Ryan McMahon Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to surrender 133 home runs (1.1 per game), the fourth-fewest in the league.
+- Rays pitchers combine to allow 134 home runs (1.1 per game), the fourth-fewest in baseball.

-- In his last time out on Wednesday, the right-hander went 5 2/3 innings against the San Francisco Giants, giving up two earned runs while surrendering three hits.
+- The right-hander's most recent time out was on Wednesday against the San Francisco Giants, when he threw six scoreless innings while allowing five hits.

-- The 27-year-old has put up an ERA of 3.99, with 7.8 strikeouts per nine innings, in 20 games this season.
-Opponents have a .272 batting average against him.
+- In 16 games this season, the 28-year-old has put up a 2.44 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .229 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.